Arminmow/weather-dashboard-nadin-soft/README.md

 - Round the averages to one decimal to keep it clean.

 This way, even without WeatherAPI history, we still get solid monthly averages that make sense.

+---
+## Folder Structure

+This project uses a **feature-based folder structure** under `src/features/`.
+Each feature (like `login`, `dashboard`, `theme`, etc.) gets its own folder containing everything it needs:

+- Components
+- Services (API calls, auth, etc.)
+- Types (TypeScript interfaces/types)
+- Contexts or hooks if needed

+Keeping all related files together helps keep things organized and makes it easier to find and maintain code by feature instead of by file type.